 At Shanghai’s Pudong Airport, every available advertising space announced the inaugural China International Import Expo, China’s first import-focused trade fair.
 Fast-track lanes were set aside for attendees.
 Widely discussed in the context of Xi Jinping’s US trade war, the event propagated the nation’s growing economic power.
 Welcomed to Roxas airport the next morning by a pair of folk singers, I was happy to see publicity of a different scale.
 Outside the baggage reclaim hall, a choreography of VIVA ExCon banners rippled in the dawn’s breeze.
-Tripping over my shoelaces with fatigue, I bundled into one of the city’s ubiquitous taxi tricycles to locate my hotel.
+Faint with fatigue, I bundled into one of the city’s ubiquitous taxi tricycles to locate my hotel.

 Driven by financialism and elitism, international contemporary art events often feel more like China’s Import Expo than the Philippines’ VIVA ExCon.
 Instigated by the Black Artists in Asia in 1990, and first staged in the city of Bacolod, in Negros Occidental, the Visayan Islands Visual Arts Exhibition and Conference (VIVA ExCon) is a biannual arts festival that provides a platform for Filipinx cultural production outside of Metro Manila.
 The longest-running arts biennial in the country, this year’s 15th edition convened, for the first time, in Roxas, capital of the province of Capiz.
 Launched on November 8, 2018, it was lucidly curated by Norberto Roldan and Merv Espina of Green Papaya Art Projects, a nonprofit in Quezon City.
 Entirely organized by artists, VIVA ExCon valorises local and regional ways of producing culture and knowledge, contextualizing these within a Southeast Asian art discourse.
 Its tenacious lens offers an inviting template for arts festivals elsewhere, in which an emphasis upon degrowth can paradoxically enable more expansive political and artistic horizons.